Back to works

 Synergy audit: visual inventory and component catalog

 I used an atomic model.
-We had brand; we needed product-grade decisions.
+The brand existed; I needed product-grade decisions.
 Typography: Inter, 14px default (backed by a competitive audit of enterprise dashboards).
 Color: “You see purple, you can click.”
 Actionable = purple; non-actionable = grayscale.
 Spacing: 4px grid.
 Icons: Phosphor, agreed with engineering for React and consistency.
 All tokens with WCAG AA and examples.

 • 14px base for density and readability in pro tools